OCC joins forces with Cazenovia College with "2+2" program

 Cazenovia College is the latest institution to sign this kind of partnership agreement with OCC.
 What it does is allow students to take two years of directed coursework at the community college, then transfer to Cazenovia, to get a bachelor's degree.

 OCC has these kinds of agreements with seven schools, including Syracuse University and Le Moyne.
-Craybill expects more schools will come over the next three to five years, some of them possibly outside New York state.
+Crabill expects more schools will come over the next three to five years, some of them possibly outside New York state.

-“We’re working on the regional ones first, because we already have relationships," Craybill explained.
+“We’re working on the regional ones first, because we already have relationships," Crabill explained.
 "But students tell us, hey, we may want to be a little farther afield than that.
 So we’ll be looking across the state, and there are a number of national institutions that are interested in OCC because we’re a large, fairly successful community college.”

 From the four-year college point of view, Cazenovia College President Mark Tierno says there are simply more and more people looking at this more economical way of getting a four-year degree.